A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 This is nearly identical to the passage in De fine mundi.
 It’s pretty obvious that our author copied it from here.

-Note also that the “a Domino” “by God” wording is present in the St Gall manuscripts 92 and 93 of De beatitudine animae.
+Note also the “a Domino” “by God” wording.
+The St Gall manuscripts 92 and 93 of De beatitudine animae are online, so let’s just confirm that.
 Here is the text as it appears in ms. 93: [7]

 The correct readings in both texts are “a Domino” and “assumuntur” – “are gathered and taken [up] by God, so that they don’t see that great confusion, that overshadows [or “will overshadow”] the whole world”.